-Whether a focal design element or a corner piece, the ambiance and comfort of a fire can change the space and vibe of your home.
-If you have an eye for design, a need to entertain, a love for mood lighting or a soul ready for cozy Friday nights, you’ll want to consider these things before you begin building a living space around a fireplace.
+Would your house benefit from a new gas fireplace?
+Whether a focal design element or a corner piece, the ambiance and comfort of a fireplace can reinvent your home.
+If you have an eye for design, a need to entertain, a love for mood lighting, or a soul ready for cozy Sunday afternoons, you’ll want to ask yourself all the questions we discuss in this blog post.

 Now that you've decided a new gas fireplace would look great in your home (if you haven't decided this, keep reading and I bet you'll be convinced by the end), the first question to ask yourself is: do you already have an existing fireplace?

 If you already have a fireplace, it likely could be an old wood-burning unit (however, gas fireplaces have become increasingly popular to be built in homes over the last decade).
 If you have an old wood-burning fireplace, you're practically guaranteed to be better off installing a gas fireplace unit within it.
 This is because burning natural gas is far more efficient than burning wood.
 From an economical standpoint, a time- and environment-saving perspective, and all of the above, gas is better.
 It's also significantly safer and healthier for your home and whomever lives in it (including yourself).
 Not only that, being able to use the old cavity and structure of your existing fireplace will save you tons of money during the installation process of your new natural gas fireplace.
 Whether you're renovating your house or just bored of your outdated wood-burning fireplace, it's definitely time to be out with the old and in with the new (click here).
 But what if you don't have an existing fireplace?